 Are you looking for a better environment for your career?

-- Strong research, data analysis, and writing skills, and demonstrated ability to prepare and review cultural resources reports, including Phase II and III archaeological reports, daily construction monitoring reports, Phase II and III work scopes/research designs, and similar types of studies.
+- Strong research, data analysis, and writing skills, and demonstrated ability to prepare and review cultural resources reports and similar types of studies.

 - Working knowledge of GIS and GPS technology, mapping, analysis, and data processing.